kpatel122/sparkpy-web-client/Docs/index.rst

    #any code after ShowInputBox() continues to run regardless if text has been entered

 .. note:: `ShowInputBox() <Source/sparkpy.html#sparkpy.ShowInputBox>`_ is *asynchronous* (non-blocking) meaning any code *after* the ShowInputBox() will continue to run regardless if text has been entered or not.
-To make input from the user *synchronous* (blocking) meaning any code *after* the ShowInputBox() can only be run *after* input has been entered, you can use python input(see below)- though this will block the entire application including any animations and character movement or async await for input event() [LINK NEEDED]
+To make input from the user *synchronous* (blocking) meaning any code *after* the ShowInputBox() can only
+   be run *after* input has been entered, you can use python input(see below)- though this will block the entire application including any animations and character movement or `async await for input event(). <index.html#wait-for-input>`_

 """"""""""""""""""""""""
 Input box (blocking)